Jana-Elst/Abby/README.md

 # 🧐 What is this!?
-Integration 4 - school project
+Integration 4 - school project in collab with Abby (Kortrijk)
-A project for Abby

 ## 🧠 Moedige poging a.k.a our team
 ### UX